 Applying for a role on NHS Jobs:

-- Read the advert, job description (JD) and person specification (PS) (which is usually found on the back page of the JD) to ensure that this is the right role for you and that you meet the relevant entry criteria:
+- Read the advert, job description (JD) and person specification (PS) to ensure that this is the right role for you and that you meet the relevant entry criteria:

 - Do you understand the role that you are applying for, its base location, the hours of work and the experience / qualifications required?

 - Complete the application form in FULL, we do not accept CV’s and therefore each section of the application must be completed.

 - Check what experience and qualifications are required for the post and ensure that they are clearly noted within your application: